RobinHerbots/Inputmask/README.md

 ### colorMask
 Default: false
 Create a css styleable mask.
-Defines css classes: im-caret, im-static.
+Uses css classes: im-caret, im-static.

 You need to include the inputmask.css in your page to use this option.